Irish Bacon and Cabbage

 Spicy mustard

 Combine 1 gallon of water, Guinness and salt in heavy large pot.
-Stir until
+Stir

-salt dissolves.
+until salt dissolves.
 Add pork.
 Cover and refrigerate 1 day.

 Bring pork in salt water to boil.
 Boil 10 minutes.
 Carefully drain salt

 water.
 Fill pot with enough cold water to cover pork.
-Bring water to boil
+Bring water to

-simmer gently until pork is very tender, about 3 hours.
-Transfer pork to large
+medium-low.
+Cover; simmer gently until pork is very tender, about 3

-pan.
+hours.
+Transfer pork to large pan.
 Cover; keep warm.

 Add cabbage and carrots to cooking liquid.
-Boil until vegetables are almost
+Boil until vegetables are

-until cold, then cover and keep chilled.
-Before continuing, rewarm over medium-low
+slightly.
+Chill uncovered until cold, then cover and keep chilled.

-heat.)
-Using slotted spoon, transfer vegetables and garlic to serving platter.
+transfer vegetables and garlic to serving platter.

 Cut pork into thick slices; arrange on platter with vegetables.
-Spoon some
+Spoon

-hot mustard.
+Serve with hot mustard.

 Top